IBR-41379/Scrapdex/README.md

 - Is a little slow because of usage of selenium webdriver

 ## Contributing
-Want to add new features ? fix a bug ? made changes to help the app better and faster ?
+Want to add new features?
+Fix a bug?
+Made changes to help the app better and faster?
 Fork the repository and send the Pull Request.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)